Ghelder/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 # C - Even more pointers, arrays and strings
 ## 0. That fills memory with a constant byte.
 ## 1. Copies the memory area.
+## 2. Locate a character in a string.